captainminh1999/properties-analysis/README.md

 ## 📞 Support

 For questions or support:
-- Open an issue on GitHub
+- Open an issue on GitHub: https://github.com/captainminh1999/properties-analysis/issues
 - Check the documentation in the notebooks
 - Review the example usage patterns

+## 📊 Repository

+This project is hosted on GitHub: https://github.com/captainminh1999/properties-analysis

+### Contributing
+1. Fork the repository
+2. Create a feature branch: `git checkout -b feature-name`
+3. Make your changes and commit: `git commit -m "Add feature"`
+4. Push to the branch: `git push origin feature-name`
+5. Submit a pull request

+### Issues and Bug Reports
+Please use the GitHub Issues page to report bugs or request features.

 ---